Internet help Information

 It is also possible to attach files, and photos.

-I have used both Netscape's e-mail (way before AOL bought it), and Microsoft's Outlook Express.
-I liked them both.
-Outlook Express comes with the browsers, and on the Windows CD's.
-I was happy with Outlook, but when all the viruses began to target it, I switched to using Yahoo's free e-mail.
-They scan for viruses and block a lot of junk e-mail.
+I was happy with Outlook, but when all the viruses began to target it, I switched to using Yahoo's free e-mail and Google's free e-mail They scan for viruses and block a lot of junk e-mail.

 I have also used Eudora Pro, and liked it, too; however, I felt it had many more "clicks" to manouver to get where I wanted...
 That was several years back, so of course, I'm sure it's all different now.
 It allows management of multiple e-mail accounts.
 You can download and try out Eudora Light.
 Here's a Help and Resource page.